Resilience in Amazon S3 - Amazon Simple Storage Service

 Lifecycle configuration

 A lifecycle configuration is a set of rules that define actions that Amazon S3 applies to a group of objects.
 With lifecycle configuration rules, you can tell Amazon S3 to transition objects to less expensive storage classes, archive them, or delete them.
-For more information, see Managing your storage lifecycle.
+For more information, see Managing the lifecycle of objects.

 Versioning

 Versioning is a means of keeping multiple variants of an object in the same bucket.
 You can use versioning to preserve, retrieve, and restore every version of every object stored in your Amazon S3 bucket.
 With versioning, you can easily recover from both unintended user actions and application failures.
-For more information, see Using versioning in S3 buckets.
+For more information, see Retaining multiple versions of objects with S3 Versioning.

 S3 Object Lock

 You can use S3 Object Lock to store objects using a write once, read many (WORM) model.
 Using S3 Object Lock, you can prevent an object from being deleted or overwritten for a fixed amount of time or indefinitely.
 S3 Object Lock enables you to meet regulatory requirements that require WORM storage or simply to add an additional layer of protection against object changes and deletion.
-For more information, see Using S3 Object Lock.
+For more information, see Locking objects with Object Lock.

 Storage classes